AStilley/MonkeyJam2024/README.md

 # *CYCLING*

 # Game Summary
-- Test
+- A simple arcade game based on Paperboy.
+- You are a biking monkey delivering fruit in the neighborhood.

 # Core Mechanics
+- Distance High Score
-- Test
+- Throwing Fruit

 # Gameplay
-- Test
+- The player will avoid obstacles and

 # Music
+- Beeps
-- Test
+- Boops

 # Art Style
+- Isometric 2d
-- Test
+- Pixel Art